 AB, Princeton; MA, Vassar College; MS, American University; MS, MPhil & PhD, Yale University; JD, Duquesne

 Professor Michael Shamos received his A.B. degree from Princeton University, M.A. degree from Vassar College, M.S. degree from American University, the M.S., M.Phil. and Ph.D. degrees from Yale University in Computer Science and the J.D. from Duquesne University.
-He is now Distinguished Career Professor in in the School of Computer Science at Carnegie Mellon University, where he is the incoming Director of a graduate programme in Artificial Intelligence and Entrepreneurship.
+He is Distinguished Career Professor in the School of Computer Science at Carnegie Mellon University and Director of the M.S. in Artificial Intelligence and Innovation in the Language Technologies Institute.
 He also teaches Electronic Payment Systems, Law of Computer Technology and Internet of Things.
-From 2004-2018 he has been Director of Carnegie Mellon’s program in eBusiness Technology.

 His research interests are in eBusiness technology, electronic voting, graph models of financial systems, experimental mathematics.
 He has reviewed scientific papers for Communications of the ACM, Mathematical Reviews, IEEE Computer, IEEE Transactions on Computers, Information Processing Letters, Journal of the ACM and the Journal of Computational Physics.